ovh/configstore/README.md

     // we will apply it on our items list later filter := configstore.Filter()

-    // get the databases
+    // extract only the "database" items
     filter = filter.Slice("database")

-    // now we have a list of database objects, let's assume the payload resembles this:
+    // now we have a list of database objects, with 3 items:
     // {"name": "foo", "ip": "192.168.0.1", "port": 5432, "type": "RO"}
     // {"name": "foo", "ip": "192.168.0.1", "port": 5433, "type": "RW"}
     // {"name": "bar", "ip": "192.168.0.1", "port": 5434, "type": "RO"}
     //
-    // the "database" initial key provides too little information to extract the data relating to a specific DB
+    // the "database" key provides too little information to further classify items
+    // we need to know the database name and type to further regroup and prioritize them
-    // we need to drill down into the value
+    // for that, we need to drill down into the actual item value

-    // we need to unmarshal the JSON representation of the whole sublist
+    // we need to unmarshal the JSON representation of every item
-    // we pass a factory function that instantiates objects of the correct concrete type filter = filter.Unmarshal(func() interface{} { return &Database{} })
+    // we pass a factory function that instantiates objects of the correct concrete type
+    // it will be called for each item in the sublist, and each item is then unmarshaled (JSON or YAML) into the returned object filter = filter.Unmarshal(func() interface{} { return &Database{} })

-    // now we want to actually index and lookup by database name, instead of the generic "database"
+    // now we want to actually index and lookup by database name, instead of the generic "database" key
-    // we apply a rekey function that does payload inspection filter = filter.Rekey(rekeyByName)
+    // we apply a rekey function that does payload inspection and renames each item
+    //
+    // our rekey function was written with knowledge of the objects being manipulated,
+    // and uses the unmarshaled objects, not the raw text filter = filter.Rekey(rekeyByName)

-    // we have duplicate elements: database "foo" is present twice
+    // we have redundant items: database "foo" is present twice (RO and RW)
     // we want to favor the RW instance if possible
-    // we apply a reordering function that does payload inspection filter = filter.Reorder(prioritizeRW)
+    // we apply a reordering function that re-assigns item priorities
+    // after inspecting the unmarshaled objects
+    filter = filter.Reorder(prioritizeRW)

+    // we only need 1 of each distinct database
+    // items relating to the same database now share the same key,
+    // and their priority properly reflects whether they are more or less important (RO or RW)
-    // we only need 1 of each, we squash to only keep the single highest priority of each key filter = filter.Squash()
+    // we apply a squash to keep only the items with the single highest priority value, for each key
+    // = RW items of each database if available, RO otherwise filter = filter.Squash()

     // now we have only 2 items left: